-PTZ security cameras offer users the ability to pan, tilt, and zoom in all areas, making it highly efficient in focusing and tracking moving objects in high definition.
+PTZ security cameras provide users the ability to pan, tilt, and zoom in all areas, making it highly efficient for focusing and tracking moving objects in high-definition.
 These cameras are great for monitoring outdoor environments, especially large residential areas.
-In addition, many PTZ cameras have in-built auto tracking software which allows the device to focus on a detected target by panning, tilting, and zooming on the object.
+Additionally, many PTZ cameras have in-built auto tracking software which allows the device to focus on a detected target by panning, tilting, and zooming on the object.

-Related Article: Should You Get a PTZ Camera?
+Related Article: 7 Reasons to Get a PTZ Camera

 1. How are pan, tilt and zoom functionalities effective for surveillance?